 THE 5 BEST NEW RESTAURANTS TO TRY: AS OF JANUARY 2019

 Two words: sushi. and wine.
 If you’re anything like me, that’s really all ya had to say to peak any interest.
 But as luck would have it Sushi Note does both fantastically – yes, even together.
-The dream team behind some of my favorite wine bars in LA (Covell, Augustine, etc) are the masterminds behind the cozy Sherman Oaks sushi and wine bar.
+The dream team behind some of my favorite wine bars in LA.
+They are masterminds are Covell, Augustine, etc behind the cozy Sherman Oaks sushi and wine bar.
 So it’s safe to say they were ahead of the game before they’d even begun.
 While the wine list may be a given, the sushi was impressively outstanding as well.
 Sometimes you really can just do it all.
 I highly recommend trying one of the sushi sampler options.
-And if you’re fine with dining on the early side, their incredible happy hour is every day between 5:30 and 6:30.
+And if you’re fine with dining on the early side, their incredible happy hour.
+It is every day between 5:30 and 6:30.
 Make sure you make a reservation ahead of time when I said “it’s cozy”, I meant it!

 Pikunico is a super fun and easy casual dining spot.
 When you go make sure you get the fried chicken (duh) and/or the Golden Chicken Sandwich.
 Plus, the sweet potato salad.

 Talk about another looker, Atrium is Los Feliz’s latest “hidden” gem.
 From the street, it looks no more than a cute little hipster hideaway in a cozy alleyway lit with bistro lights.
-But keep on going to the actual indoor entrance of Atrium to find literally a massive and stunningly beautiful bow truss ATRIUM!
+However, keep on going to the actual indoor entrance of Atrium.
+There you’ll find literally a massive and stunningly beautiful bow truss ATRIUM!
 A lot of people, myself included, were very excited over this opening.
 And thankfully it has held up to the hype in my opinion.
-It’s got it all going on: location, indoor/outdoor seating, a good crowd, a *daily* happy hour, great chefs, and desserts worth coming for alone.
+It’s got it all going on: location, indoor/outdoor seating, a good crowd, a *daily* happy hour.
+Great chefs, and desserts worth coming for alone.
 Atrium would be my recommendation for the friends you have coming in from out of town.
 It’s new and it’s a bit of a show stopper.
 You’ll see what I mean!

 Hippo is a total neighborhood gem I wish I could just let remain a neighborhood gem, but it’s just too good not to tell the whole damn world about.
 So world – meet Hippo.
-Even if Highland Park isn’t your ‘hood, you’ll kind of want it to be after a night at Hippo (followed by a slice of Triple Beam Pizza, and then a cocktail down the street at Good Housekeeping… I mean if you’re following in my exact footsteps, that is.)
-Hippo in particular though is one of those all inclusive spaces; it’s great for a date, it’s great for the whole fam, great for a girls night, great for lunch, a snack, a drink, a whole meal – YOU NAME IT.
+Even if Highland Park isn’t your ‘hood, you’ll kind of want it to be after a night at Hippo.
+Then, followed by a slice of Triple Beam Pizza, and then a cocktail down the street at Good Housekeeping… I mean if you’re following in my exact footsteps, that is.)
+Hippo in particular though is one of those all inclusive spaces; it’s great for a date or for the whole fam.
+The place is also great for a girls night or great for lunch.
+Hippo is also great to get a snack, a drink, a whole meal – YOU NAME IT.